The Independent Voice for Conservative Values

 By Scott Rohter, April 2011

-"In the absence of a true beacon of light, even a small flashlight appears bright in the darkness." - Scott Rohter, compairing Martin Luther King Jr. to Louis Farrakhan
+"In the absence of a true beacon of light even a small flashlight appears bright in the darkness." - Scott Rohter, (comparing Dr. Martin Luther King Jr. to Louis Farrakhan)

-When Dr. King was alive, no one paid much attention to the wild antics of 'Screwy Louie', except the extreme crazies on the left!
-No one else could hold a candle to Dr. King as long as he lived, but with the untimely demise of the great Negro orator, the appeal of much lesser lights such as his one time archrival, Lewis Farrakhan has unfortunately grown!
-And in the absence of a true beacon of hope and light, even a small flashlight appears bright in the darkness!
+When Dr. King was alive, no one paid much attention to the wild antics of "Screwy Louie" from the Nation of Islam except the extreme crazies on the left.
+No one else could hold a candle to Dr. King as long as he was alive, but with his untimely demise the appeal of much lesser lights such as his one time archrival, Lewis Farrakhan has unfortunately grown.
+In the absence of a true beacon of hope and light even a small flashlight appears bright in the darkness.